muritane/generative-constraint-principle/README.md

 ## D2.
 Generator

-A mechanism, structure, process, interaction, or constraint capable of producing observations.
+A process, mechanism, interaction, structure, or system capable of producing observations.

 ---